Strong and uniform boundedness of groups: Introduction and statements of results

 \subsection{An application to cocompact lattices}

 It is an open problem whe\-ther finitely generated cocompact lattices in semisimple Lie groups are boun\-ded.
 Many such lattices can be embedded as dense subgroups in compact simple Lie groups.
 For example, $\OP{SO}(n,\B Z[1/5])\subset \OP{SO}(n)$ for $n\geq 5$ is such a group \cite[Example 3.2.2 (B), Example 3.2.4 (B) and Proposition 3.2.2]{MR1308046}.
-Our next result implies that such lattices are not strongly bounded.
+Our next result, which immediately follows from Proposition~\ref{P:dense subgroups}\ref{I:dense subgroups:dense not strongly bounded}, implies that such lattices are not strongly bounded.

-\begin{theorem}[See Proposition~\ref{P:dense subgroups}\ref{I:dense subgroups:dense not strongly bounded}] Let $G$ be a compact simple Lie group and let $H$ be a finitely normally generated group.
+\begin{theorem} Let $G$ be a compact simple Lie group and let $H$ be a finitely normally generated group.
 If $H\to G$ is a homomorphism with dense image then $H$ is not strongly bounded. \end{theorem}